Cravath, Swaine & Moore LLP Logo

 Other Commercial Litigation

-• Represented Akorn in litigation in the Delaware Court of Chancery regarding Fresenius’ termination of the parties’ $4.3 billion merger agreement.
+• Represented Akorn in litigation in the Delaware Court of Chancery regarding Fresenius Kabi’s termination of the parties’ $4.3 billion merger agreement.
 Following expedited proceedings, the case culminated in a one‑week bench trial and subsequent expedited appeal.
-It is one of a handful of cases regarding termination rights arising from material adverse event (“MAE”) provisions in merger agreements to be tried to a decision, and the first such appeal decided by the Supreme Court of Delaware.
+It is one of a handful of cases regarding termination rights arising from material adverse event (MAE) provisions in merger agreements to be tried to a decision, and the first such appeal decided by the Delaware Supreme Court.

 • Represented Colgate-Palmolive in product liability lawsuits concerning the company’s talcum powder products.
 She represented the company in two jury trials in California state court, one of which resulted in a unanimous jury verdict in Colgate-Palmolive’s favor after a three-month jury trial, while the other settled on favorable terms.